Alert

 Temporary total disability (TD01) benefits are payable while the worker is not fit for any work.
 These benefits are payable until the worker has a fitness level.

 Temporary partial disability (TD02) benefits are payable when the worker is fit for modified work, but they are earning less than their pre-accident salary.
-These benefits are payable until the worker is earning equal to or greater than their pre-accident earnings.
+These benefits are payable until the worker is earning equal to or greater than their pre-accident earnings or the maximum compensable earnings for the date-of-accident year when the pre-accident earnings are higher.
+Refer to Policy 04-01, Part II, Addendum A - Maximum Annual Compensable Earnings.

 Refer to Policy 04-02, Part II, Application 1 - General.